kristinlyndal/data-viz/Project-Part-1.md

 **Fact: Refugees pay more in taxes than they receive.**

-This barchart sets up a compairson between the general U.S. Population and Refugees per capital.
+This barchart sets up a compairson between Refugees and the general U.S. Population per capita.

 ![IMG-1957](https://user-images.githubusercontent.com/112270597/192165020-c19f3737-2685-4d13-8b11-85a9c40e78f6.jpg)